Skip to main content

 • Marketplace Component Contract: the whole component as sent to the marketplace in the descriptor.
 This is enriched with an additional field _settings that contains the additional contract details, _portWarnings that contains the elaborated warnings associated with the contract, and _system that contains the whole system descriptor.

-• Marketplace Search Result: descriptor that contains the whole descriptor of the search result, _computedInfo that contains extra information such as published_at and the boolean expanded that can be used to show conditionally some data depending if the result card is currently expanded or collapsed.
+• Marketplace Search Result: descriptor that contains the whole descriptor of the search result, _computedInfo that contains extra information such as published_at and the boolean expanded that can be used to show conditionally some data depending on if the result card is currently expanded or collapsed.

 • Builder System: an object with a field entity that contains the whole system entity stored in the builder.
 Another field components contains all of its components.